rjkviegas/skills-workshops/week-2/code_review/README.md

 >
 > —Google Engineering

-Let's focus on helping others improve.
+Let's focus on helping others improve collaboratively.
 This is a key skill for all developers working as part of a team.

 The better everyone in your team is, the better work everyone can do, the better your code becomes, the more value you can deliver to customers.